act-rules/act-rules.github.io/_rules/lang-valid-de46e4.md

 ---
 id: de46e4
-name: Valid body lang attribute
+name: Elements with lang attribute in body are valid
 rule_type: atomic
 description: |
-  This rule checks that `lang` or `xml:lang` attributes on elements within the `body` of a web page have a valid language subtag.
+	This rule checks that all elements in the body of HTML pages, with a `lang` or `xml:lang` attribute, have a valid primary language subtag.
 accessibility_requirements:
   wcag20:3.1.2: # Language of Parts (AA)
     forConformance: true